sunsalio/prework-study-guide/README.md

 # <Prework Study Guide Webpage>

 ## Description
 This Study Guide was created for boot camp students who are going through the Prework and want to have some revision notes to refer back to.
 It's a digital alternative to having physical notes and contains notes on HTML, CSS, Git, and JavaScript.
-As the experience of boot camp students increase, the Study Guide will be edited to showcase the new skils learnt.
+As the experience of boot camp students increases, the Study Guide will be edited to showcase the new skills learnt.

 ## Installation